Gizem-sener/Gizem-sener/README.md

 - 👋 Hi, I’m @Gizem-sener
-- 👀 I’m interested in Data Analytics as a beginner.
+- 👀 I’m interested in Data Science as a beginner.
-- 🌱 I’m currently learning how to be a data analyst.
+- 🌱 I’m currently learning how to develop mobile apps.
 - 💞️ I’m looking to collaborate on learning new skills.
 - 📫 How to reach me senerrgizemm@gmail.com